cne1x/sfcs/README.md

 At 20 bits, this makes each of the 1,048,576 bins approximately 1,233,901 milliseconds (20 minutes and 33.9 seconds days) wide.

-The query we show uses a time-range of one year and a geographic range of 1 degree longitude by 1 degree latitude.
+The query we show uses a time-range of approximately one month and a geographic range of 1 degree longitude by 1 degree latitude.
+Because the total precision of the composed curve is 55 bits, this query covers more than 1.15 billion cells contained in 1.76 million ranges.
+Whether the time required to enumerate these ranges is acceptable depends upon your application.

 NB:  The order matters *very much* when composing these curves.
 The entire reason that the date-time dimension is on the left is